DevTimlas/CDC-BOT/README.md

-# Child Developenent Community Chatbot with Cliniko API for appointments
+# Child Developenent Center Chatbot with Cliniko API for appointments